Utopia (Goldfrapp song)

 "Utopia" is an electronic song performed by British group Goldfrapp.
 The song was written and produced by Alison Goldfrapp and Will Gregory for the duo's debut album Felt Mountain (2000).
 It was released as the album's second single in November 2000.
 Although the song did not appear on the UK Singles Chart initially, it reached number 29 on the UK Indie Chart and found minor success in the Netherlands, debuting and peaking at number 94 in January 2001.

 Alison Goldfrapp stated that the song deals with genetic engineering, which she compares to fascism.

+The song was appeared at the end credit of the 2024 film Afraid.